maboej-MSFT/PublicGroups/README.md

 # PublicGroups

+Download the file "Sendinfotoownersofpublicgroups_1_0_0_1.zip"

-Import the solution "Send info to owners of public groups"
+Import the solution